Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 You should carefully consider the risks discussed in the section entitled "Risk Factors" in Part I, Item 1A in our 2025 Annual Report, which could materially affect our business, financial condition, or future results.

-The company directs investors to review comprehensive risk factors in its 2025 Annual Report (10-K) rather than repeating them in this quarterly filing.
-This is standard practice for smaller reporting companies exercising their exemption from quarterly risk factor updates.
+The company directs investors to review the comprehensive risk factors disclosed in its 2025 Annual Report (10-K).
+This is standard practice for smaller reporting companies in quarterly filings, consolidating risk disclosure in the annual filing rather than repeating it quarterly.